-Something pivotal—and astoundingly unique—about humans is that we can summon into being.
+Something astoundingly unique about humans is that we can summon into being.
 An idea, a thought, a substance, even another of our kind.
 We can—and do—conceive originality.

-Everything has a single point of beginning.
-I have found myself stumbling over them recently.
+That single point of beginning, I have found myself stumbling over them recently.

 What makes something come forth from nothing?
 How do things originate?
-Do they emerge fully formed like Greek gods?
+Do they emerge fully formed like Athena?
 Do they warm backbenches until summoned?
 Do I have a latent supply of patience I don’t know about?
 A book waiting to be penned?

 What makes something step forward from nothing?

-Dancer and Emmy Award–winning ballet choreographer Twyla Tharp writes in The Creative Habit that her single point of beginning comes forth in emptiness.
-Every day, she seeks an empty white room, and every day, she arrives to create:1
+Dancer and Emmy Award–winning ballet choreographer Twyla Tharp once wrote that her single point of beginning comes forth in emptiness.
+Every day, she seeks an empty white room, and every day, she arrives to create:

 To some people, this empty room symbolizes something profound, mysterious, and terrifying: the task of starting with nothing and working your way toward creating something whole and beautiful and satisfying.
 It’s not different for a writer rolling a fresh sheet of paper into his typewriter (0or more likely firing up the blank screen on his computer), or a painter confronting a virginal canvas, a sculptor staring at a raw chunk of stone